 Division 6 regulates the processes for transferring a small customer from one retailer to another retailer.

 Division 7 identifies what kinds of market retail contracts are exempt market retail contracts (and so exempt from the price certainty requirement in clause 94) and additional small customer protection requirements that apply to those contracts.

+Division 8 sets out protections for small customers on older customer retail contracts.

 Customer retail contracts—billing